More Than a Trip

 Who gets access, who gets left out, and why history and trust change outcomes.

-Some people are not looking for a trend.
-They are looking for relief.
-When someone is desperate, they may be tempted to treat a headline like a prescription and a story like evidence.
-That is when hype becomes dangerous, because the "therapy container" is what reduces risk and supports long-term benefit.
-This site exists to slow that moment down and replace excitement with informed caution.
+Some people aren't looking for a trend, they're looking for relief.
+When someone is desperate, they may treat a headline like a prescription and a story like evidence.
+That's when hype becomes dangerous, because the "therapy container" is what reduces risk and supports long-term benefit.